March 19, 2025

 Predicative complement: a crime

-The part after the comma is the main clause:
+The part after the comma is a main clause:

 Subject: I